Explaining the decline of US wind output power density: Results

-Lower specific power\footnote{Specific power is the ratio between the nameplate capacity, i.e. the size of the generator, and the rotor swept area of a wind turbine.} reduces system efficiency, as it increases the share of the input wind power, which is not converted to electricity by wind turbines compared to a turbine with a higher specific power.
+Besides input power density, system efficiency is largely affected by specific power.
+Lower specific power\footnote{Specific power is the ratio between the nameplate capacity, i.e. the size of the generator, and the rotor swept area of a wind turbine.} can reduce system efficiency, as it increases the share of the input wind power, which is not converted to electricity by wind turbines compared to a turbine with higher specific power.
 At the same rotor size, a turbine with a smaller rated capacity but similar slope in its power curve will reach the upper limit of the turbine capacity more often than one with a higher rated capacity -- this implies that implicitly, input wind power is curtailed by turbines with a lower specific power.
-We find that the specific power decreased from \unskipW/m² to \unskipW/m² during 2010--2019, which is in accordance with other results \cite{bolinger_opportunities_2020}.
+We find that the specific power decreased from \qtyincludevalue{specific-power-start}{W/m^2} to \qtyincludevalue{specific-power-end}{W/m^2} during 2001--2021 (see \cref{fig:growth_and_specific_power}d), which is in accordance with other results \cite{bolinger_opportunities_2020}.
 Hence, we conclude that the decline of specific power is one of the reasons for lower system efficiency.

-Besides input power density and specific power, other factors can affect system efficiency.
-However, the limited length of the time series, lack of detailed data, and the high correlation between these factors prevent us from drawing conclusions on their individual contribution to the change in overall system efficiency.
-Nevertheless, we list them here: a change in system efficiency can also be caused by aging effects of turbines, by a change in average wake effects in wind parks due to changing wind park layouts, by changes in the amount of curtailment of wind energy, by downtime due to maintenance, and by downtime due to extreme weather conditions other than wind speeds such as icing or snow.
-Finally, the technical efficiency, i.e. losses in the electrical generator and transmission, may also change system efficiency.
-The latter are losses that can be expected to be lowered by technical progress.
+Other factors can affect system efficiency too.
+However, lack of detailed data, and the high correlation between factors prevent us from drawing conclusions on their individual contribution to the change in overall system efficiency.
+A change in efficiency can be caused by aging effects of turbines, which are not included in our main model.
+However, we tested if the identified trends in our results changed when adding a aging loss correction factor (see \cref{sec:appendix-aging-effects}), and our analysis is robust to these changes.
+Wake effects, curtailment of wind energy, downtime due to maintenance, and downtime due to extreme weather conditions other than wind speeds such as icing or snow also reduce system efficiency.
+In our computation these effects are assumed to be constant over time and are controlled for by adding a constant loss factor.
+This assumption is discussed in detail in \cref{sec:discussion}, \cref{sec:methods-computation-p-out} and \cref{sec:appendix-validation-poweroutput}.